 - The online portal is handy for buyers and sellers looking for a digital process with little one-on-one agent support.

-- There are additional fees that come with a Flyhomes transaction and include them in your moving budget.
-Sellers will pay a higher commission fee for the convenience of having Flyhomes manage the full home selling process.
-Customers in the Buy Before You Sell program will have a $100-200 daily fee while their home sells.
+- It’s important to understand the fees that come with a Flyhomes transaction and include them in your moving budget.
+Sellers will pay a commission for the convenience of having Flyhomes manage the home-selling process.
+Customers in the Buy Before You Sell program pay a $100-$200 daily fee while their home sells.
 (This represents the interest on the short-term mortgage.)

-- Buyers may feel compelled to go with Flyhome’s mortgage program, rather than shopping around for what might be a better deal, because of the price break that comes with financing through the company.
+- Buyers may feel compelled to go with Flyhome’s mortgage program rather than shopping around for what might be a better deal.
+However, Flyhomes does offer a price break that comes with financing through the company.
 In addition, they are one of the few buy-before-you-sell providers that do not require customers to use their attached mortgage service.
-As with any real estate transaction, you’ll want to compare interest rates, as well as how long you plan to reside in the home, before making a decision.
+As with any real estate transaction, you’ll want to compare interest rates and weigh the implications of how long you might need to reside in the home before making a decision.

 Other services offered by Flyhomes